rmcsharry/ernest-site/README.md

 hugo server -w
 ```

-One great thing about Hugo is that it has a live preview mode.
-In live preview mode, Hugo spawns a web server that detects content updates in the tree and will render Markdown to HTML in real time.
-This means you can see the updated content and layout in real time as you edit!
+The `-w` switch starts Hugo in live preview mode, so you can see your updated content and layout in real time as you edit.